 Don't be put off by the term curd, although it sounds like cheese it isn't.
 What you will be making is a rich lemony spread suitable for toast, bread, or as a filling in cakes and various other types of desserts.

-Made from just 4 ingredients with nothing artifical added to it, you will be treating your family to something which is healthier and tastier than anything you can buy in the store.
+Made from just 4 ingredients with nothing artificial added to it, you will be treating your family to something that is healthier and tastier than anything you can buy in the store.

 I know that many of the readers of this article will shy away at the thought of using real butter, real lemon juice and free range eggs.
 You may feel that it isn't worth the hassle to source these items.